bleachbit/docs/_posts/2015-09-30-install-on-windows.md

 #### Silent Installation

-Run the installer with the silent switch like this:

-`BleachBit-1.6-setup.exe /S`
+Silent installation installs the application without any prompts from the user, and it is typically used by system administrators to install an application across many systems.

+For BleachBit version 2.2, run this command to instal the aupplication for all users:

+`BleachBit-2.2-setup.exe /S /allusers`

+To install for only the current user, do this:

+`BleachBit-2.2-setup.exe /S /currentuser`

+The switches `/allusers` and `/currentuser` were first supported in BleachBit version 2.2

-The switch _is_ case-sensitive.
+The `/S` switch _is_ case-sensitive.

 #### Portable Use